-Experience the sights and sounds of spring in the countryside with our stay-at-home guide to the UK’s most majestic mountain peaks.
+Experience the sights and sounds of the British countryside with our stay-at-home guide to the UK’s most majestic mountain peaks.

 Soaring in poetic isolation among Snowdonia’s famed mountains – Tryfan, Glyder Fawr and Carnedd Gwenllian – is Cnicht.
 Its name, the Anglo Saxon word for ‘knight’, was bestowed on it not by local Welsh people, but by medieval sailors who noted its resemblance when viewed from the sea to a 14th-century bassinet helmet.